How to live longer with stress as your friend

-In a study of 30,000 people over eight years in the United States, researchers found that people who experienced very high levels of stress in the previous year had a 43% increased chance of dying.
+In a study of 30,000 people over eight years, researchers found that people who experienced very high levels of stress in the previous year had a 43% increased chance of dying.
 But only if they believed stress was bad for them.

 People that had high levels of stress, but also believed it wasn’t bad for them had the lowest risk of dying of anyone.
 Including those people who reported low levels of stress.